Risk and Risk Perception

 Substantive policy and technology domains

-Some of the substantive policy and technology domains on which the CRCR will continue to focus its risk and risk perception work include:
+Some of the substantive policy and technology domains on which the CRCM will continue to focus its risk and risk perception work include:

 - Nuclear Fuel Cycle Policy